LGBTQ culture in Ireland: Politics

 There was all-party support in 2010 for the Civil Partnership Bill, introduced by the Fianna Fáil / Green government which provided for legal recognition for the relationships of same-sex couples.

 As of August 2014, all parties in the Dáil Éireann, the lower house of the Irish parliament, supported same-sex marriage: the Labour Party, the Green Party, the Socialist Party, Sinn Féin, Fianna Fáil and Fine Gael.

 Before the 2011 general election, the Labour Party manifesto added a commitment to a referendum to allow same-sex couples to marry.
 This was mentioned as an item for the Constitutional Convention in the Programme for Government between Labour and Fine Gael after the election.

-In 2006, at the opening of the new headquarters of the gay rights organisation GLEN in Dublin, the then-Taoiseach Bertie Ahern said:
+In 2006, at the opening of the new headquarters of the gay rights organisation GLEN in Dublin, Taoiseach Bertie Ahern said:

 Our sexual orientation is not an incidental attribute.
 It is an essential part of who and what we are.
 All citizens, regardless of sexual orientation, stand equal in the eyes of our laws.
 Sexual orientation cannot, and must not, be the basis of a second-class citizenship.

 The only Irish political party that officially came out to oppose the LGBTQ+ rights was the small Christian Solidarity Party, which as of September 2023 does not currently have any representation on the local or national level.

 On 23 May 2015, through a nationwide referendum, Ireland became the first country to legalise same sex marriage by popular vote.